openintents/filemanager/FileManager/readme.txt

 - case insensitive sort order (issue 334, patch by Vishrut Patel).
 - handle projections in the provider (issue 324, patch by Dominik Pretzsch).
 - drop "mimetype" from provider path.
+- delete files and folders in background (issue 294, patch by Damienix).

 ---------------------------------------------------------
 release: 1.1.4